 One of the more extreme low-carb plans, the Atkins diet, limits carb intake to 20 grams daily in the initial two-week phase.
 Other low-carb approaches may allow between 50 to 100 grams of carbs a day.

 Sugar and other sweeteners like high-fructose corn syrup usually top of the list of foods to avoid on a low-carb diet, along with refined grains like white flour.
+These foods are not dense in nutrients but contain an astonishingly high amount of carbohydrates.

 A diet keeping carbs in the very low ranges (less than 50 grams daily) can induce a state of ketosis.
 The body switches to burning fat for fuel instead of using carbohydrates.
 A safe and normal process, this is completely different from ketoacidosis, which occurs when diabetes is uncontrolled, flooding the blood with ketones and glucose and requiring immediate medical intervention.
 (9)